-Provide stable, adequate, and long-term funding funding to First Nations to support the revitalization of their legal and governance systems to enable First Nations self- determination in climate-related processes and decision-making frameworks Ongoing Federal, provincial, and territorial departments.
-Objective 3.2.4 Support LAND BACK and WATER BACK initiatives led by First Nations to re-assert jurisdiction on their Lands and Waters, ensuring full protection for all Land and Water defenders.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION PARTNERS Accelerate settlement and implementation of land claims and self-government agreements to recognize First Nations' authority and support the design and implementation of measures to adapt to predicted impacts of climate change on Lands and Waters upon which First Nations depend for economic, social, cultural, spiritual, medicinal, and political uses.
+Ongoing First Nations, in partnership with federal, provincial, and territorial departments.
+Provide stable, adequate, and long-term funding to First Nations to support the revitalization of their legal and governance systems to enable First Nations self-determination in climate-related processes and decision-making frameworks.
+Ongoing Federal, provincial, and territorial departments.
+OBJECTIVE 3.2.4 Support LAND BACK and WATER BACK initiatives led by First Nations to re-assert jurisdiction on their Lands and Waters, ensuring full protection for all Land and Water defenders.
 Immediate First Nations, in partnership with federal, provincial, and territorial departments.
-Support and, where desired, partner with First Nations in the designation of terrestrial and marine Indigenous Protected and Conserved Areas (IPCAs) from coast-to-coast-to-coast to meet and exceed the Global Biodiversity Framework's targets for land, freshwater, and marine conservation in a manner that respects free, prior, and informed consent and OCAP® principles.
+Support and, where desired, partner with First Nations in the designation of terrestrial and marine Indigenous Protected and Conserved Areas (IPCAs) from coast-to-coast-to-coast to meet and exceed the Global Biodiversity Framework's targets for land, freshwater, and marine conservation in a manner that respects free, prior, and informed consent as well as OCAP® principles.
 Ongoing AFN, in partnership with First Nations.
 Support the development and implementation of First Nation-led terrestrial, freshwater, aquatic, and marine conservation plans and projects that enhance conservation, restoration, and climate mitigation goals.
 Ongoing First Nations, with support from the AFN.
-Provide ongoing, reliable, and equitable funding to First Nations to create Land and Water Guardian programs.
+Provide stable, adequate, and long-term funding to First Nations to create Land and Water Guardian programs.
 Ongoing Federal, provincial, and territorial departments.
-Objective 3.2.5 Implement the Truth and Reconciliation Commission Calls to Action (#62, #63 &amp; #64) regarding education to ensure that all those living in Canada are taught the importance of the 'Nation-to-Nation' relationship, the true history of Canada, and the rights, jurisdiction, and diversity of First Nations.
-Ongoing Educational institutions Develop publicly available educational materials (pamphlets, webpages, reports, videos) highlighting First Nations approaches, impacts, and solutions to climate change Ongoing AFN, in partnership with First Nations.
-Provide ongoing, reliable, and equitable funding to First Nations to develop education and capacity building to create awareness and respond to climate change through the development of local and regional First Nations climate change strategies Ongoing Federal, provincial, and territorial departments.
+OBJECTIVE 3.2.5 Implement the Truth and Reconciliation Commission Calls to Action (#62, #63 & #64) regarding education to ensure that all those living in Canada are taught the importance of the 'Nation-to-Nation' relationship, the true history of Canada, and the rights, jurisdiction, and diversity of First Nations.
+Ongoing Educational institutions Develop publicly available educational materials (pamphlets, webpages, reports, videos) highlighting First Nations approaches, impacts, and solutions to climate change.
+Ongoing AFN, in partnership with First Nations.
+Provide stable, adequate, and long-term funding to First Nations to develop education and capacity building to create awareness and respond to climate change through the development of local and regional First Nations climate change strategies.
+Ongoing Federal, provincial, and territorial departments.